reisd/100daysMLChallenge/LOG.md

-## Day 62 for a week :( : Sep 12-17 , 2018
+## Sep 12th - Nov 25th , 2018

-**Today's Progress** : To be honest, I was crazily busy with my several projects for personal and work for last two weeks.
-And I recently traveled to South Korea and I was not able to continue my ML challenge for a week but NO excuse.
-So I decided to give myself another challenge to work on ML for 2 hours everyday instead of 1 to make up the 1 week's loss.
+**Today's Progress** : To be honest, I was crazily busy working on my several personal projects and traveling to South Korea and China last two and half months.
+So I was not able to continue my ML challenge for that period of time but NO excuse and I will continue to work on the challenges from Nov 26th.
+My goal is work on ML projects and courses two hours a day outside of 9 hour work.

 **Thoughts** : I'll be back soon with more amazing work

-**Link of Work:** from the bottom of my heart
+**Link of Work:**